 Yes!
-You can bring your dog, but for the safety of both your furry friend and our patrons, we ask that dogs stay on a leash and that you please clean up any, ahem, ‘messes’.
+You can bring your dog, but for the safety of both your furry friend and our patrons, we ask that dogs stay on a leash.
+We can’t predict how a pup will feel about our crowd, noise, or other canine guests.
+We also ask that you please clean up any… ahem, ‘messes’.
 We do have baggies available on-site.
-Also, as we are a beverage production facility, dogs are not allowed inside regardless of outdoor weather conditions.
+Be aware that as we are a beverage production facility, dogs are not allowed inside regardless of outdoor weather conditions.

 Can I bring my kids?